 PCB manufacturing has improved to accommodate the finer features needed to break out Ball Grid Arrays.
 Dimensions of trace width and minimum via size have all shrunk.
 High Density Interconnect (HDI) has also become more and more common for high- speed boards with very dense parts placement.

 When working with BGA breakouts, narrower traces can be used near the device to facilitate getting the signals out from the package.
 However, it’s virtually impossible to maintain target impedance with traces less than 4 mils on common substrates.
-Because of that, these traces should only be used near the device for breakout and not generally across the entire PCB.
+Because of that, these traces should only be used near the device for breakout and not generally across the entire Printed Circuit Board.